ncpr1996/daily-expense-tracker/CONTRIBUTING.md

 ## Questions?

 If you have questions about contributing:
-1. Check existing documentation
+1. Check existing documentation in `.kiro/` folder
 2. Review similar code in the project
 3. Test your changes thoroughly
-4. Ask for clarification if needed
+4. Open an issue for clarification

 ## License